-Before beginning therapy, however, the individual will need to undergo a step-down drug-tapering schedule in a medical detox.
+Before beginning therapy, however, the individual will need to undergo a step-down drug-tapering schedule in a residential detox.
 Abruptly stopping the use of any benzodiazepine, including Xanax, can cause serious health risks, which is why accessing a detox professional is the essential first step in recovery.

 After detox is completed, the individual will work closely with therapists who can teach them relaxation strategies to help them manage stress moving forward.
-These strategies might include deep breathing exercises, mindfulness meditation, yoga, massage therapy, equine therapy, and art therapy.
+These strategies might include deep breathing exercises, mindfulness meditation, yoga, massage therapy, and art therapy.
 In addition, cognitive behavioral therapy (CBT) is an effective form of psychotherapy that helps individuals shift their unhealthy response to reach for a Xanax when triggered by stress to a healthy new behavioral response.

 Capo By the Sea Provides Effective Treatment for Xanax Addiction

 Capo By the Sea is an elite drug and alcohol rehab situated in Orange County, California.
 Amid a beautiful, serene setting, an individual battling Xanax addiction can find relief from the grip of this dangerous drug, or the poly-drug use of Xanax with alcohol, at our premier rehabilitation center.
-Offering medically supervised detox and customized treatment, the dedicated therapists at Capo By the Sea provide the most current treatment methods available.
+Offering ly supervised detox and customized treatment, the dedicated therapists at Capo By the Sea provide the most current treatment methods available.
 With top-notch accommodations, a stunning coastal location, and luxury spa-like amenities, Capo By the Sea is the perfect choice for someone needing to overcome Xanax dependency.
-For more information about Xanax and overdose symptoms, please contact Capo By the Sea today at 888-529-2114
+For more information about Xanax and overdose symptoms, please contact Capo By the Sea today at (888) 529-2114